Rioflan/bred-mobile-app/README.md

 It will fix the issue with `uncompiled PNG file passed as argument.
 Must be compiled first into .flat file.. error`.

 Inside `gradle.properties`.
-(This is a temporaly fix and it will be fixed in the most recents versions of react-native !)
+(This is a temporary fix and it will be fixed in the most recents versions of react-native !)

 # ScreenShots